 Red kite – on the Downe cycle at Grays Rd; very low.

-Yellowhammer – on the Pilgrims’ Way road, just south of the chalk escarpment between Biggin Hill and Brasted.
+Yellowhammer – on the Pilgrims’ Way road, near Brasted Hill.

 Kent Wildlife Trust reserves close to or on the walks on this site

 - Downe Bank

 - Ivy Hatch

 - Sevenoaks Wildlife Reserve

 - Also worth a visit is the excellent High Elms Country Park visitor centre near Downe and Orpington on the site of John Lubbock’s (friend of Darwin’s) old house

 Birds on the walks December 2018-May 2019

 The birds found in and around the walks area over the winter were an exciting and interesting mix, and it goes to show just what you might find – or what might find you – on one of these strolls.